Have your say

 Read stakeholder feedback on the draft National Catholic Safeguarding Standards.

-The draft National Catholic Safeguarding Standards were released in April 2018.
+The first draft of the National Catholic Safeguarding Standards were released in April 2018.

-The CPSL team is now working hard to analyse the input and finalise the first edition of the National Catholic Safeguarding Standards as well as finalise testing of our audit approach.
+The CPSL team has now finalised the first edition of the National Catholic Safeguarding Standards and the testing of our audit approach.